 The steward’s office will close again at 9am (UK) after the 48 hour window.

 Incidents reported before the cooldown period has expired, and after the 48 hour window, will not be investigated.

 Guidelines for reporting incidents and possible penalties can be found in the steward’s office.

 8.1 RACE RESULTS – The league admin(s) will post the race results after the race.
-The league tables relating to the Driver’s and Constructor Championships will be updated.
+The Driver and Constructor Championship standings will be updated on the website.